FrancesHitchcock/RolePlayingGame/README.md

 ## About The Exercise

-This Christmas App game was built from scratch to consolidate Module 7 learning, and is an adaptation of the Scrimba role playing game used to demonstrate and practise the following JavaScript skills and concepts:
+This Christmas App game was built from scratch to consolidate Module 7 learning.
+The game was invented by myself, and was adapted from the Scrimba role playing game used to demonstrate and practise the following JavaScript skills and concepts:

 - Destructuring objects
 - Mapping over arrays